BlackPearSw/fhirball/README.md

     var fhirball = require('fhirball');

 Declare the conformance statement for the server.
 The conformance statement is parsed on startup and used to generate resource interactions and searches.
-SearchParams have been extended with a non-standard field (document) defining the document paths to be searched and whether an index should be created to support the search.
+SearchParams use extensions to define the document paths to be searched and whether an index should be created to support the search.
 For example, to create a Master Patient Index with basic audit capability: